Amoursol/dynamoPython/README.md

 [dynamoPython](https://github.com/Amoursol/dynamoPython) is a web platform to share annotated Python example scripts in the context of Dynamo.

 ## HOW TO USE:
 All Code can be copy and pasted into Python modules inside of [Dynamo](http://dynamobim.org/).

 All python scripts should work with appropriate information passed into the input ports.

 ## CONTRIBUTION:
+All scripts should be heavily **Annotated** as the itention of this resource is to educate.

 If you wish to contribute, please follow the syntax below:

 ```